calimaborges/design-patterns/README.md

 * **Singleton** - ensure a class only has one instance and provide a global point of access to it.

 * **Command** - encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+* **Adapter** - converts the interface of a class into another interface clients expect.
+Lets classes work together that couldn't otherwise because of incompatible interfaces.

+* **Facade** - Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 Bullet Points